Jieyab89/OSINT-Cheat-sheet/contribution.md

 For all users, please use a different environment.
 Do not use your main environment when testing tools also account if needed

+Please dont do git push origin --force or --f please read the doc Github OK

 # OSINT Resouces

 ## Format